Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step1_CameraPoseEstimation/README.md

 ## Query Image Registration (Routine Inspection)

-The following procedure is applied to each query set (Query1, Query2, Query3, Query4).
+The following procedure applies to all routine inspection query sets.

-Example: Query1
+Example: Query4

 # ⚠️ Notice

-For each query set (e.g., Query1), the query folder must include both the new query images and the reference images used in the initial inspection.
+For the query set, the query image folder must include both:

+- The new query images captured during the Routine inspection, and
+- The reference images used in the initial inspection.

-In other words, the reference images from the previous inspection should be copied into the query folder so that reference and query images coexist in the same directory during registration.
+This is required because query images are registered by extending the existing SfM model through shared reference images.

-Example (Query1):
+Example (Query4):

 ```
-Data/Images/Query_1/
+Data/Images/Query4/
- ├─ Reference_01.jpg
+ ├─ Ref_0001.jpg
- ├─ Reference_02.jpg
+ ├─ Ref_0002.jpg
  ├─ ...
+ ├─ sQuery1_0001.jpg
+ ├─ sQuery1_0002.jpg
+ ├─ ...
+ ├─ sQuery2_0001.jpg
+ ├─ sQuery2_0002.jpg
+ ├─ ...
+ ├─ sQuery3_0001.jpg
+ ├─ sQuery3_0002.jpg
- ├─ S_query_1_1.jpg
+ ├─ ...
- ├─ S_query_1_2.jpg
+ ├─ sQuery4_0001.jpg
- └─ S_query_1_3.jpg
+ └─ sQuery4_0002.jpg
 ```

-This is required because the query images are registered by extending the existing SfM model using shared reference images.

 1. Store both reference and query images in:
 ```
-Data/Images/Query_1/
+Data/Images/Query4/
 ```
 Note:
 Copy the existing depth maps generated for the reference images from